-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

 Bottom line

-The smart display market is stronger than it's ever been, and if you want to buy the very best one that you can, the Nest Hub Max is an easy choice.
+The smart display market is stronger than it's ever been, and if you want to buy the very best one that you can, the new second-gene Nest Hub is an easy choice.
+It's a great blend of affordability, audio quality, display quality, sleep tracking, and of course, Google Assistant.
+Without a front-facing camera, you won't be able to make video calls from the Nest Hub, but that's a minor setback in exchange for the privacy benefits.

-Why?
-Almost everything about the Nest Hub Max is kind of perfect.
-Its display is large and beautiful, the speakers sound incredible, and the camera is the most capable one we've seen yet in a smart display.
-Not only is it awesome for video calls, but having it also function as a security camera and allowing for fun hand gestures is just icing on an already tasty cake.

-There's no denying that the Nest Hub Max is expensive, but if you can afford the price of admission, it's worth every single penny.
+If you want to outfit your entire home with multiple smart displays, you'll love the Nest Hub's relatively low pricing, especially compared to some of Amazon's options like the Echo Show 10 — though the latter benefits from much larger speakers, a rotating display, and the ability to make video calls.

 Credits — The team that worked on this guide